 You’ll get all kinds of ideas on how to get the right stuff in your home in this podcast.
 Be sure to check back for new information regularly on how you can make your home greener by using the three R’s plus other ideas!

-If you want to learn more about why green matters to you, your family, and the planet, subscribe to The Green Gab Podcast.
+If you want to learn more about why green matters to you, your family, and the planet, subscribe to the Everyday Green Home podcast.
 Marla and her guests share tips and trends in sustainable building.

 Find additional insights in Marla's book Living Green Effortlessly: Simple Choices to a Better Home on Amazon.